CS-SI/SIRIUS/README.md

                        (trace,debug,info,warn,err,critical,off) (default: info)

  resampling options:
-  -z, --input-resolution arg   Numerator of the resampling ratio (default: 1) -d, --output-resolution arg  Denominator of the resampling ratio (default:
+  -z, --input-resolution arg    Numerator of the resampling ratio (default:
                                 1)
+  -d, --output-resolution arg   Denominator of the resampling ratio (default:
+                                1)
-      --id-periodic-smooth     Use Periodic plus Smooth image decomposition (default is regular image decomposition)
+      --no-image-decomposition  Do not decompose the input image (default is periodic plus smooth image decomposition)
       --zoom-zero-padding       Use zero padding zoom algorithm (default is periodization zoom algorithm)

  filter options:
-      --filter arg           Path to the filter image to apply to the resampled image
+      --filter arg           Path to the filter image to apply to the source or resampled image
       --filter-no-padding    Do not add filter margins on input borders (default is mirror padding)
       --filter-zero-padding  Use zero padding strategy to add filter margins